LeducSama/LeducSama/README.md

 ## Hi there 👋

 Graduating Engineer at ICAM Toulouse, I'm enrolled for the next academic year in the "Industry 5.0" Specialized Master's program.
 I am passionate about technology and its potential to create useful solutions.
-This portfolio showcases my explorations in data engineering, artificial intelligence, and backend development.
+This portfolio showcases my explorations in cloud engineering, artificial intelligence, and backend development.

 - 🔭 I'm currently focused on expanding my portfolio with new projects and learning advanced concepts in cloud architecture and machine/deep learning.